Description of the Qualification

 What does the course cover?

-You will develop knowledge and understanding of the ethos and methodology of counselling and learn to use counselling skills in accordance with the BACP’s Ethical Framework for Good Practice in Counselling and Psychotherapy.
+You will develop knowledge and understanding of the ethos and methodology of counselling and learn to use counselling skills in accordance with the National Counselling Society (NCS) and the BACP’s Ethical Framework for Good Practice in Counselling and Psychotherapy.
 There will also be an opportunity to develop an insight into some of the issues associated with applying counselling skills in the workplace.

 Whilst on this course and all our counselling courses, high priority will be given to moral and ethical issues, equal opportunities and the importance of giving and receiving personal sensitive information confidentially and in a non-judgemental way.

-Learners may progress onto the AIM Awards Level 3 Certificate in Counselling (QCF) to enhance their knowledge of counselling skills and theory.
-For those wishing to work towards a professional qualification enabling them to work as a counselling practitioner, learners may progress onto the AIM Awards Level 4 Diploma in Counselling Practice (QCF).
+Learners may progress onto the AAAIB Level 3 equivalent Certificate in Counselling Theory, Skills and Ethics to enhance their knowledge of counselling skills and theory.
+For those wishing to work towards a professional qualification enabling them to work as a counselling practitioner, learners may progress onto the AAAIB Level 4 equivalent Diploma in Counselling Practice.

 Evening courses Monday, Tuesdays, Wednesdays, Thursdays 6.00pm – 9.00pm – depending on availability.